mootools/mootools-core/Docs/Request/Request.md

 ### Note:

 * The URL is taken from the action attribute of the form.
-The method option is taken from the form's method attribute, defaulting to post when not found.
-The method can also be overridden by setting the option manually.